-DVDs currently enjoy a competitive advantage over certain other distribution channels, such as pay-per-view and some types of VOD distribution, because of the early distribution window on the DVD format.
-The window for new releases on DVD is generally exclusive against and earlier than certain other forms of non-theatrical movie distribution, such as pay-per-view, regular ("non-premium") VOD, SVOD, premium pay TV, and other forms of TV exploitation.
-The length and exclusivity of each window for each distribution channel are determined solely by the studio releasing the title.
-Over the past several years, we have seen distributors adjust and experiment with the traditional distribution channels and timing.
-For example, certain other forms of non-theatrical distribution have been developed for certain new movie releases, resulting in their non-theatrical availability prior to and during the DVD window.
-In addition, the major studios have shortened certain release windows and/or have increasingly made new release movies available on VOD simultaneously or prior to the release on DVD e.g. via "premium VOD", and in a limited number of instances, simultaneously with theatrical release.
-If other distribution channels were to receive priority over, or parity with, the DVD window, coupled with delayed availability of such DVD through our service, subscriber's perception of value in our service could decrease and our business could be adversely affected.
-Further, as these distribution channels shift, our relative position to them, either in DVD or streaming, may impact our subscribers' perception of or value in our service and our business could be adversely affected.
+Except for theatrical release, DVDs currently enjoy a competitive advantage over other distribution channels, such as pay-per-view and VOD, because of the early distribution window on the DVD format.
+The window for new releases on DVD is generally exclusive against other forms of non-theatrical movie distribution, such as pay-per-view, Internet delivery, premium TV, basic cable and network and syndicated TV.
+The length of the exclusive window for movie rental and retail sales varies and the order, length and exclusivity of each window for each distribution channel are determined solely by the studio releasing the title.
+Over the past several years, the major studios have shortened the release windows and have increasingly made new release movies available simultaneously on DVD and VOD.
+If other distribution channels were to receive priority over, or parity with, DVD, coupled with delayed availability of such DVD through our service, our subscribers might find these other distribution channels of more value than our service and our business could be adversely affected.